wassy92x/grexcept/README.md

 Exception.fromObject(ex: any): Error
 // wrapps object inside a exception object if object is not already a exception or error

-Exception.isError(ex: any): ex is ExceptionLike
+Exception.isError(ex: any): ex is Error
 // returns true for objects which implement the error-shape
 ```